 VITAC provides accessible solutions at all levels of education

-Students across the country have begun heading back to classes, ready to face the many challenges that a new school year brings.
-But for students who are deaf or hard of hearing (DHOH), there often are additional challenges that they — and their schools — may need to overcome.
+Students across the country face many challenges throughout the school year, with many juggling sports, family life, extracurricular activities, academic studies, testing, jobs, and more.
+But for those who are deaf or hard of hearing, there often are additional challenges that they — and their schools — may need to overcome.

 However, in recent years, a growing number of primary and secondary schools, colleges, and universities have begun working towards greater ADA classroom accessibility for their DHOH students and, in the process, are discovering myriad educational benefits from satisfying those closed captioning requirements.

 As more video (online, DVD, or broadcast) is used to support classroom learning, schools are captioning their digital content and finding that those captions and subtitles improve the engagement, retention, and overall learning experience for all students and not just those requiring accessible content.
 For example, subtitles on elementary school educational videos also help promote early-age reading as well as literacy and language comprehension skills in all students by making vocabulary recognition automatic.

 There also are other ways that schools can make their classrooms more inclusive, such as by providing offline, live, and/or video captioning, with one of the most commonly offered services being in-person or remote “Communication Access Realtime Translation” (CART).